 The long-term dividend policy of BNG Bank is set out starting on page 206 of the 2018 financial statements incorporated by reference herein.
-Partly as a result of the rise of total equity because of its reduced dividend pay-out ratio in recent years compared to the historic dividend pay-out percentage and its relatively high net profit, BNG Bank's leverage ratio was at the level of 3.8% at the end of 2018, which constituted one of the elements enabling BNG Bank to further increase its dividend pay-out percentage from 37.5% to 50%.
-BNG Bank paid a dividend of ε 159 million for 2018, compared to ε 141 million for 2017 and ε 91 million for 2016.
-For the year 2018, ε 318 million (2017: ε 375 million) was available for dividend distribution to shareholders.
+Partly as a result of the rise in total equity because of its reduced dividend pay-out ratio in recent years compared to the historic dividend pay-out percentage and its relatively high net profit, BNG Bank's leverage ratio was at the level of 3.6% at the end of 2019, which constituted one of the elements enabling BNG Bank to further increase its dividend pay-out percentage from 37.5% to 50%.
+BNG Bank paid a dividend of $\epsilon$ 71 million for 2019, compared to $\epsilon$ 159 million for 2018 and $\epsilon$ 141 million for 2017.
+Following a strong recommendation of the European Central Bank in relation to the COVID-19 pandemic, BNG Bank decided to postpone payment of the dividend over the year 2019 until at least 1 October 2020.
+For the year 2019, $\epsilon$ 142 million (2018: $\epsilon$ 318 million) of profit was attributable to shareholders.
+See "Risk Factors-Risks related to the Issuer's business activities and industry-BNG Bank's business and results of operations may be negatively affected by actual or perceived local and global economic and financial market conditions".